SLE263 - Marine and Coastal Ecosystems

 Students may be required to meet their own expenses for the field laboratory course at Warrnambool.

-This unit provides a foundation of knowledge on the functioning of marine ecosystems and the adaptations of the biota to their physical environment.
-The unit will introduce the conceptual basis for ecosystem ecology and then consider the characteristics of key coastal ecosystems (rocky, sandy and muddy shores, mangroves, saltmarshes, estuaries), continental shelves, oceanic, deep sea and polar ecosystems, and tropical coral reefs.
+This unit introduces students to the functioning of marine ecosystems and the adaptations of the biota to their physical environment.
+Students will explore the conceptual basis for ecosystem ecology as well as the characteristics of key coastal ecosystems (rocky, sandy and muddy shores, mangroves, saltmarshes, estuaries), continental shelves, oceanic, deep-sea and polar ecosystems, and tropical coral reefs.
 Learning and assessment activities in this unit will provide students with the opportunity to explore commonalities and differences in major marine and coastal ecosystems and test their ability to incorporate, apply and communicate their knowledge in a real-world context.
 Students must work collaboratively; research and assimilate information; engage in field and laboratory work; collect, analyse and synthesise data; and connect theory with ecosystem structure.

 Unit Fee Information